jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 - The Physical Medium Dependent (<abbr>PMD</abbr>) sublayer is responsible for directly interfacing with the medium, which can be the <abbr title="Analog-To-Digital Converter">ADC</abbr>s and <abbr title="Digital-To-Analog Converter">DAC</abbr>s of a 1000BaseT transceiver, or the laser diode and photodiode of a fiber transceiver.
 - The Physical Medium Attachment (<abbr>PMA</abbr>) sublayer glues the two layers together, containing serializers, deserializers, clock recovery, and other logic.

-Older standards, such as 10Base-T, have a different breakdown but this is fairly consistent for modern standards.
+Older standards, such as 10Base-T, have a different breakdown and additional sublayers may appear in more sophisticated circumstances but this is fairly consistent for modern standards.
-Additional sublayers may appear in more sophisticated circumstances.

 The original Media Independent Interface was introduced with Fast Ethernet (100 Megabit) in Clause 22, where it was intended as a standard interface between Line Replaceable Units (LRU) but this usage is generally extinct.
-Today, it primarily exists as a chip-to-chip or on-chip interface.
+Today, it primarily used as a chip-to-chip or on-chip interface.
 Each subsequent Ethernet revision tends to introduce a new variant of <abbr>xMII</abbr> and many of the dominant interfaces are external to the 802.3 process.

 The split between a processor-based MAC and a discrete PHY chip breaks down when considering higher-speed protocols like 10 Gigabit.